Mintplex-Labs/anything-llm/.devcontainer/README.md

 ### For the Collector:

 - [ ] Open any file inside the Collector folder.
 A new option in the status bar (on the left) will appear, colored yellow, called `install deps`.
 Click on it whenever you want to be sure the v-env is installed and up-to-date.
-- [ ] To run the Collector, click the `run` option in the status bar.
-It will open a new terminal and run the collector.
+- [ ] To run the Collector in "watch" mode (uses the hotdir as input), click the `watch` option in the status bar.
+It will open a new terminal and run the collector in "watch" mode.
 You can also run the collector from the terminal, but you must activate the v-env first if the VSCode doesn't do so automatically.
 To do so, run `source v-env/bin/activate` inside the collector folder and then run the collector with `python watch.py`.
+- [ ] To run the Collector as a background service for the webapp, click the `run` option in the status bar.
+It will open a new terminal and run the collector using gunicorn.
+You can also run the collector from the terminal, but you must activate the v-env first if the VSCode doesn't do so automatically.
+To do so, run `source v-env/bin/activate` inside the collector folder and then run the collector with `FLASK_APP=wsgi.py gunicorn --timeout 300 --workers 4 --bind 0.0.0.0:8888 wsgi:api`.

 ### For the Collector again: